EXIT

 Age and gender both significantly impact older women’s experiences of violence.

-This infographic demonstrates the interplay of gender and age in many areas of an older woman’s life and how the intersection increases the risk of violence and their ability to seek help.
+This infographic demonstrates the interplay of gender and age in many areas of an older woman’s life and how the intersection increases the risk of violence and limits their ability to seek help.

 Economic abuse can be any form of financial control, abuse, mistreatment, and neglect.
 Senior immigrant women can have unique experiences of economic abuse because of intersecting identities of gender, age and immigration experience.
 Each of these have been known to impact experiences of gender-based violence and help seeking.